ni/nimi-python/docs/nifgen/attributes.rst

     Specifies whether to perform interchangeability checking and retrieve  interchangeability warnings when you call  :py:meth:`nifgen.Session._initiate_generation`.
     Interchangeability warnings indicate that using your application with a  different device might cause different behavior.
 Call :py:meth:`nifgen.Session.GetNextInterchangeWarning` to extract interchange warnings.
 Call :py:meth:`nifgen.Session.ClearInterchangeWarnings` to clear the list  of interchangeability warnings without reading them.
     Interchangeability checking examines the properties in a  capability group only if you specify a value for at least one  property within that group.
-Interchangeability warnings can  occur when an property affects the behavior of the device and you  have not set that property, or the property has been invalidated since you set it.
+Interchangeability warnings can  occur when a property affects the behavior of the device and you  have not set that property, or the property has been invalidated since you set it.